mrzzy/notes/src/software_dev/data_intense_apps/data_apps.md

     - logs to track down problems in app
     - easy to update apps with patches
     - encapsulate dependencies to ensure portablity
-    - support automation and intergration with standard tools
+    - support automation and integration with standard tools
 - simplicity - make easy for new engineers to  understand the system.
     - abstract away the complex stuff. (performance hacks)
     - consistent naming practices
 - evolvabiliy - make it easy to make changes in the system
     - agile software development life cycle
     - test driven development/refactoring
-    - making changes to simplier systems are easier
+    - making changes to simpler systems are easier

 ## TODO: Data Models
 - document model - mostly one to many relationships